 and a report by Forestry Tasmania titled:

-Further verification work has been undertaken in accordance with the Heads of Agreement signed on 24 July 2011 and Intergovernmental Agreement signed on 7 August 2011.
+Further independent verification work was undertaken in accordance with the Intergovernmental Agreement signed on 7 August 2011.

-The department received an FOI application seeking access to documents regarding a potential Joint Venture Partner, financier, investor and/or investment by any third party for the Gunns Ltd proposed pulp mill.
+The department received an FOI application (ref: FOI 2010/11-57) seeking access to documents regarding a potential Joint Venture Partner, financier, investor and/or investment by any third party for the Gunns Ltd proposed pulp mill.
 The applicant has been advised that some of the documentation sought has been exempted in full.

-The department received an FOI application seeking access to documents, in connection with an agreement on the Tasmanian forests, which deal with compensating Gunns Limited for having decided to exit native forests production and/or give up its wood supply quotas.
+The department received an FOI application (ref: FOI 2011/12-10) seeking access to documents, in connection with an agreement on the Tasmanian forests, which deal with compensating Gunns Ltd for having decided to exit native forests production and/or give up its wood supply quotas.